-With all the hassle caused by the global pandemic, many stores have been closed, and it's not so easy to just go to a mall, try on a pair of jeans or two, and see which ones you like best.
-Fortunately, we live in the Internet era, so we don't have to say goodbye to shopping - it just moved online, and, as CNN suggests, it's for good.
+With all the hussle caused by the global pandemic, many stores have been closed and it's not so easy to just go to a mall, try on a pair of jeans or two, and see which ones you like best.
+Fortunately, we live in the Internet era, so we don't have to say goodbye to shopping - it just moved online, and,, for good.
 With how much safer (according to CDC) it is disease-wise, maybe it seems like a change for the better.

 If you haven't tried it out yet, the approaching Cyber Monday (the Internet equivalent of Black Friday) is the best time to try some Windows shopping.
 Or Mac shopping, if you prefer.
-The 2019 Cyber Monday sales hit a record $9.4 billion in the USA alone, boosted by a late-night spending spree, Adobe Analytics says.
-For comparison, Black Friday got only $7.4 billion in sales.
+The 2019 Cyber Monday sales hit record $9.4 billion in USA only, boosted by late-night spending spree, .
+For comparison, Black Friday got only $7.4 billion.

-To discourage customers from visiting shops personally, NBC News suggests that there might be unusually many offers to choose from this year.
+To discourage customers from visiting shops personally,that there might be unusually many offers to choose from this year.
 Luckily, we don't have to race against other buyers down aisle 7.
 Therefore, even more reason to stop for a second and think about the Cyber Monday deals on display.
 20% off?
 2 for 1?
 3 for 2?
 But do we really need three electric kettles?
 Is the discount worth it?

 Hm, if only we had a calculator to tell us all that...